Sudhanshu-Ambastha/Multiple-Disease-Prediction-Bot/README.md

 ### Getting Disease Predictions

-To run the predicting system for a result, simply copy and paste the parameters for that disease in the format mentioned above.
-The model will analyze the input parameters and provide a prediction for the disease based on the provided data.

-Remember to include all relevant parameters in the input to receive accurate predictions and Kindly provide an adequate number of input symptoms to avoid potential errors and ensure a smoother experience and more accurate results.
-Just like doctors need sufficient symptoms to diagnose accurately, our system functions better with comprehensive information, reducing the chances of errors.
+To get a disease prediction, you need to run one of the provided Python scripts or notebooks.
+The input format for symptoms is a comma-separated string.

+**Example Input:** `"Itching,Skin_Rash,Nodal_Skin_Eruptions"`

+The model will analyze the provided symptoms and output a predicted disease.
+Ensure you provide a sufficient number of relevant symptoms for a more accurate prediction.

 ## Troubleshooting
 If you encounter any issues or have questions, please don't hesitate to reach out for support.